 Pros: You’re at the center of politics and current events.
 It’s a high-profile job that can lead to other opportunities in journalism or public relations

-Cons: The hours are long because you have to stay up on all the latest news, which is sometimes 24/7.
+Cons: The hours are long because you must stay up on all the latest news, sometimes 24/7.
 This means you miss out on family time and friends.
 It also means you don’t get any breaks from work, even when your personal life is stressful.
 You need to handle this type of pressure for years without feeling burnt out.

 The rise of political reporters

 There has been a rise in political reporters since the mid-20th century.
-Political reporting began on daily newspapers, initially considered more credible than radio or television news sources.
+Political reporting began in daily newspapers, initially considered more credible than radio or television news sources.

-With the rise of social media, there are more political reporters than ever before.
+With the rise of social media, there are more political reporters than ever.
 As a result, people have access to various opinions about politics, which can be helpful when identifying with one side or another.